 A related example with a halo in the Rijksmuseum, is dated to 600-800 AD.
 This example is also illustrated in Lunsingh Scheurleer & Klokke (1988, p.
 107).

 The example here has an encrusted green-grey patina.
-It sits on a custom-made wooden stand.
+It sits on a custom-made, black metal stand.

 Guy, J., Lost Kingdoms: Hindu Buddhist Sculpture of Early Southeast Asia, Metropolitan Museum of Art, 2014.

 Hardiati, E.S. & P. ter Keurs (eds.), Indonesia: The Discovery of the Past, KIT Publishers for De Nieuwe Kerk, Amsterdam, 2005.